-The Group's activities depend on technology for industrial production, efficient operations, environmental management, health and safety, communications, transaction processing and risk management.
+The increasing reliance on digital technologies in recent years has brought with it a corresponding rise in cyberrelated risks, ranging from the proliferation of ransomware to nation-state activity and the monetisation of cybercrime, including the emergence of machine learning and artificial intelligence used in phishing or fraud attacks that impersonate senior executives.
+The Group's industrial production, operations, environmental management, health and safety management, communications, transaction processing and risk management all rely on information technologies, while its long supply chains involve third parties that are exposed to the same cyber risks.
 The Group recognises that the increasing convergence of IT and operational technology networks will create new risks and demand additional management time and focus.
-The Group also depends on third parties in long supply chains that are exposed to the same cyber risks and which are largely outside of the Group's control.
 The Group's software applications for areas such as traffic, accounting and finance are primarily based on integrated standard components.
 The Group's key business processes rely on in-house developed modules and are regularly updated and adapted to suit its business needs.
 All of these applications are primarily managed from its headquarters and are available to all the major business locations.
-Cyber risks for businesses in general have increased significantly in recent years, due in part, to the proliferation of new technologies, nation-state activity, the use of the internet and the increasing degree of connectivity, telecommunications technologies and a material increase in cyber-crime.
-A cyber security breach, incident or failure of the Group's IT systems could disrupt its businesses, put employees at risk, result in the disclosure of confidential information, damage the Group's reputation and create significant financial and legal exposure for the Group.
+A cyber security breach, incident or failure of the Group's IT systems could disrupt its businesses, jeopardise the safety of its employees, result in the exposure of confidential information, damage the Group's reputation and create substantial financial and legal risks for the Group, as well as impact the Group's customers, suppliers and partners.